Do you have the need for speed first thing in the morning?

 In my house, we just use a soup spoon.
 Does the trick perfectly.
 And it avoids compacting the grind too much.

 The frother also got a lot of people complaining it’s too short.
-Okay granted, this can be a pain.
+OK granted, this can be a pain.
 But DeLonghi is an Italian brand.

 And one reviewer rightly pointed out that in Italy a cappuccino is a shot of espresso with a tiny bit of foam.
 So, of course, they use only a small frothing pitcher.